 The Phillips Collection is an exceptional collection of modern and contemporary art in a dynamic environment for collaboration, innovation, engagement with the world, scholarship, and new forms of public participation.

-Please note that starting May 23, 2017, the original Phillips house will be unavailable due to a thermal upgrade project.
-Special exhibitions and selections from the permanent collection will still be on view in the Goh Annex and Sant Building galleries, and the cafe, shop, and courtyard will also be open.
-The Phillips house will reopen in 2018.
-Download the press release for more information.
+The Phillips Collection is open during the thermal upgrade renovations, although the original Phillips house galleries are currently unavailable.
+Special exhibitions and selections from the permanent collection are on view in the Goh Annex and Sant Building galleries, and the cafe, shop, and courtyard also remain open.
+The Phillips house galleries will reopen starting June 21 at 6 pm for the Summer Housewarming Celebration.
+Visitors must have tickets or be members to attend the event.